weishi10141993/MuJetAnalysis_LimitSetting/README.md

    After jobs are done, toy stats distributions along with the limit value, error and expected quantiles will be stored in root files like this:
    ```
-   higgsCombine.H2A4Mu_mA_0.2113_GeV_0.HybridNew.mH125.1239963725.quant0.500.root
+   higgsCombine.H2A4Mu_mA_*_GeV_0.HybridNew.mH125.*.quant0.500.root
    ```

    Run the following to plot the test statistic distributions:
    ```
-   python $CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/test/plotTestStatCLs.py --input higgsCombine.H2A4Mu_mA_0.2113_GeV_0.HybridNew.mH125.1239963725.quant0.500.root --poi r --val all --mass 125
+   python $CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/test/plotTestStatCLs.py --input higgsCombine.H2A4Mu_mA_*.root --poi r --val all --mass 125
    ```
    This produces a new ROOT file "cls_qmu_distributions.root" containing the plots.

-5. This macro will print the lines you have to copy inside scripts/CmsLimitVsM.py (that will be used by Plots.py).
+5. This macro will print the lines you have to copy inside UserInput.py (that will be used by CmsLimitVsM.py and Plots.py).
-   Edit the quantile parameter file to get limits for that quantile each time.
+   Edit the UserInput.py file and change the quantile parameter in the 'PrintOutLimits.py' block
    ```
    cd macros; python PrintOutLimits.py; cd ..;
    ```